berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Make friends with somebody
 Become friendly with a person
-I made friends with her a ling time ago
+I made friends with her a long time ago
 ---

 ***